 By now, we expect most folks will have heard of Zoom bombing.
 We’re eager to avoid this issue, and that desire is why we’re pursuing the workflow described above.
 We will be closely monitoring who we allow into our Zoom call.
 We’re not looking to exclude folks that we don’t know – yet, we’re serious in our efforts to avoid issues like Zoom bombing.
 Please understand if we ask you to verify your identity.

-If you have questions about our new online support group program, or are struggling to access our meeting, please contact us at email@example.com.
+If you have questions about our online women’s support group program, please contact us at [email protected].